petrick312/Crowdfunding_ETL/README.md

         Create a new DataFrame that contains the extracted data.
         Split each "name" column value into a first and last name, and place each in a new column.
         Clean and export the DataFrame as contacts.csv and save it to your GitHub repository.

-    If you chose Option 2, complete the following steps:
-        Import the contacts.xlsx file into a DataFrame.
-        Extract the "contact_id", "name", and "email" columns by using regular expressions.
-        Create a new DataFrame with the extracted data.
-        Convert the "contact_id" column to the integer type.
-        Split each "name" column value into a first and a last name, and place each in a new column.
-        Clean and then export the DataFrame as contacts.csv and save it to your GitHub repository.

 ## Create the Crowdfunding Database
     Inspect the four CSV files, and then sketch an ERD of the tables by using QuickDBDLinks to an external site..